kannanjain/web-server-app/README.md

 https://localhost:8443
 ```

 **Note:** Your browser will show a security warning because we're using a self-signed certificate.
 This is expected and safe for local development.
 Click "Advanced" -> "Proceed to localhost" (or equivalent in your browser).
-Also note, using port 8443 to avoid interefering with usual http traffic.
+Also note, using port 8443 avoids interefering with usual http traffic.

 ### Stopping the Server